How to Say "The bear goes to the snowfield to look for the chair" in Korean | Korean Expression

 Quick Answer: "The bear goes to the snowfield to look for the chair" in Korean is "곰이 의자를 찾으러 눈밭에 가요." (gomi uijareul chateureo nunbate gayo.).
 Level: A1.

-Want to express "The bear goes to the snowfield to look for the chair" in Korean?
-Say "곰이 의자를 찾으러 눈밭에 가요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+Struggling with how to say "The bear goes to the snowfield to look for the chair" in Korean?
+Here is the natural way: "곰이 의자를 찾으러 눈밭에 가요.".
+Let's break it down word by word to build your confidence.

 What does "The bear goes to the snowfield to look for the chair" mean in Korean?

-The Korean sentence "곰이 의자를 찾으러 눈밭에 가요." translates to "The bear goes to the snowfield to look for the chair." in English. "곰이 의자를 찾으러 눈밭에 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "곰이 의자를 찾으러 눈밭에 가요." translates to "The bear goes to the snowfield to look for the chair." in English.
+When you say "곰이 의자를 찾으러 눈밭에 가요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: gomi uijareul chateureo nunbate gayo.